Nickel Microbial Metallomics logo

 Overview

 Nickel (Ni) is a ubiquitous trace metal present in soil, water, foods, and many consumer products.[1]
 In humans, nickel has been commonly associated with hypersensitivity reactions, particularly nickel-induced contact dermatitis.
 Recent studies have suggested that nickel hypersensitivity might be linked to conditions such as endometriosis and irritable bowel syndrome (IBS).
-While Nickel has no known essential biochemical role in humans, it is required by numerous microorganisms for key enzymes that influence metabolism and virulence.[2]
+While it has no known essential biochemical role in humans, it is required by numerous microorganisms for key enzymes that influence metabolism and virulence.[2]
 Understanding these mechanisms opens pathways for potential therapeutic interventions, such as targeting nickel acquisition or the activity of these enzymes to limit pathogen survival and virulence, and improve host health.

 Nickel in Microbial Metabolism and Virulence